Skip to content

-Best Light Bulb Security Cameras for 2026: Tested Picks
+Best Light Bulb Security Cameras for 2026: Top Picks

-We tested the top light bulb security cameras for 2026.
-Compare resolution, night vision, app features, and privacy rules to know before installing one.
+Compare the top light bulb security cameras for 2026 on resolution, night vision, app features, and the privacy rules you need to know before installing.

 A light bulb security camera is a Wi-Fi camera built into the housing of a screw-in bulb.
-We tested five of the most popular E27 models on a 2.4 GHz home network, and the picture quality between the cheapest and the priciest was closer than the price tags suggest.
+Across the most popular E27 models on a 2.4 GHz home network, the picture quality between the cheapest and the priciest is closer than the price tags suggest.
 The bigger differences are app reliability, weatherproofing, and how each camera handles night vision when the bulb itself is off.

-- The Galayou 360 is our overall pick for most homes: 2K video, 360-degree pan, and color night vision for under $50
+• The Galayou 360 is the overall pick for most homes: 2K video, 360-degree pan, and color night vision for under $50

 #How Light Bulb Cameras Fit Into Home Security